shawnjohnsamuel/dsc-phase-2-project/README.md

 ## Methods

-Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***
+I built an initial baseline model using recommended features and no transformations.
+After this I followed the following plan:

+➡️ Create a pyfile function for subsequent analysis
+☐ Identify and tackle outliers (I noticed a bedroom outlier in particular)
+☐ Log continous variables
+☐ One Hot Encode categorical variables
+☐ Create an age columns based on year built or renovation year
+☐ Create a category of within Seattle vs. outside Seattle
+- Set a price ceiling

 ## Results

-I created 6 models beyond our base model and found that there were varying R2 values ranging from .606 to .513.
+I created 6 models beyond the base model and found that there were varying R2 values ranging from .606 to .513.
 I found that the last model minimized the MAE and RMSE to the smallest amount.
-This means that our final model can explain 51.3% of variance in prices.
+This means that my final model can explain 51.3% of variance in prices.
 The last model was slightly underfit based on the train vs test.
 Below we can see the statsmodel summary.
 Of all of the variables, the following had p values that were significant (less than .05).

 sqft_living_log
 age_log